Skip to content

 });

-For data that rarely changes (like countries), skip the observer to avoid unnecessary rebuilds:
+For data that rarely changes (like countries), skip the observer.
+No point rebuilding indexes every time someone corrects a currency symbol:

 $field->embedsBelongTo('country', Country::class)->embedMap(function (IndexField $field) {